A White Kitchen: 3 Different Ways

 Creating a Medium Contrast Look With White Cabinets

-a) 1 product that is white or off-white and 2 products that are medium toned (ie: white cabinets with medium toned countertop and backsplash )
+a) One product that is white or off-white and two products that are medium toned (ie: white cabinets with medium-toned countertop and backsplash )

-b) 2 products that are white of off-white and 1 product that is medium toned (ie: white cabinets, white backsplash and medium toned countertop)
+b) Two products that are white off-white and one product that is medium toned (ie: white cabinets, white backsplash and medium-toned countertop)

 See before and afters of this kitchen: Maple No More!

-A few things to note with the kitchen above (which happens to be mine, I even cleaned off the empty wine bottles and KD boxes for you – yay me)
+A few things to note with the kitchen above (which happens to be my old one, I even cleaned off the empty wine bottles and KD boxes for you – yay me)

 - The contrast between the white cabinets and countertops is medium.
 The countertops definitely sit off of the white of the cabinets, but they don’t POP

 - The backsplash is more in line with the colour of the cabinets, while still pulling a few of the creamy tones out of the countertop